 Quantitative surrogate MR biomarkers for neuroprotection

-Clinical trials based on the neurodevelopmental outcome of babies is a highly infective way of developing new treatments, due to the long gap between an intervention and a meaningful outcome evaluation.
+Clinical trials based on the neurodevelopmental outcome of babies are inefficient for developing new treatments, due to the long gap between an intervention and a meaningful outcome evaluation.

-Our work suggests robust 3 Tesla magnetic resonance (MR) spectroscopy surrogate biomarkers will increase the power of clinical trials, whilst reducing their duration by several years.
+The MARBLE trial results recently published in the Lancet Neurology (November 2018) suggests that thalamic N-acetyl aspartate (NAA) levels acquired on 3 Tesla magnetic resonance (MR) spectroscopy predicts neurodevelopmental outcome at 2 years with a 99% accuracy.
+Thalamic NAA as a surrogate endpoint will increase the power of clinical trials, whilst reducing their duration by several years.

 Magnetic Resonance Biomarkers in Neonatal Encephalopathy (MARBLE) Study: (Funding: NIHR)